Gieneq/GLore/README.md

 ## Ideas
 - [ ] Long text from game/narrator - hang game, press enter to continue,
 - [ ] Enemy/boss room - combat stage + dialogs to choose actions like attack, use object (lever, climb...),
+- [ ] Ambient sound player from time to time, or 'hear' keyword.